10 Facts About Business Assets

 Business assets, or as the IRS calls them, "property," are items of value owned by a business.

-Assets Are Classified Differently, Depending on How You Look at Them, or Who Is Looking at Them
+Assets Are Classified Differently Depending on How You Look at Them

 The two broadest categories of business assets are assets that are tangible and those that are not.
 Assets can be real, or tangible, like a business car or a piece of equipment.
 They can also be intangible, like intellectual property (trademarks, copyrights, patents) or goodwill.

 For Accounting Purposes

 Assets are shown on the business balance sheet.
 Assets are categorized according to their liquidity, which is a term relating to the ease of transferring the asset to cash because cash is the most "liquid" asset.
 Current assets, including receivables (amounts owed to the business) and inventory, are most quickly converted to cash.
 Long-term assets, like property and buildings, are less liquid and less easily converted to cash.

 The IRS distinguishes between assets depending on whether or not they can be depreciated.
 That is if the cost of the asset can be spread out over time.
 Real property (land and buildings) cannot be depreciated, while personal property can be depreciated.
 The process of figuring out how to depreciate assets is called depreciation.

 The IRS taxes the gain on the sale as a capital gain, which can be either short-term (if the asset is held a year or less), or long-term.

 Business Assets Are Valued Differently, and Values Change